 “There were times during the A level resit year I thought about giving up and choosing an alternative course but I’m glad I persevered.
 I know I wouldn’t have been happy with anything else.”

-shahab sarwar, joined RIC for a level retakes in 2008 from rochester maths school, now at leeds university studying dentistry
+shahab sarwar, joined RIC for a level retakes from rochester maths school, now at leeds university studying dentistry

 matthew sarstedt, a level january retake student 2010, now at sheffied university studying dentistry